fuzz/remote/blog/plastic.markdown

 Harvard recently completed a 75-year study on human (male) happiness.
 Their conclusion?
 It is all about love and warm relationships.
 Take 15 hours a week times 50 weeks times 20 years that's 15,000 hours--assuming one is awake 16 hours a day that works out to about 3 years of one's life sitting in traffic.
 Imagine instead applying those three years to warm relationships.
-I know, I know, it may mean not nailing down the exact shade of blue that will increase the conversion rate of that banner ad by 0.002% but hear me out: people's lives may be, just maybe, more important than that.

 I, too, remember those initial attempts at outsourcing.
-We are not talking about the days of hustlers getting contracts and then trying to staff them with whatever bodies they can find.
-This is 2014--2015 some places already--we have GitHub, Stack Overflow, job boards for distributed teams, massive numbers of contributors to open source projects.
-Today quality remote workers and companies can and evaluate each other directly.
+We are not talking about the days of hustlers getting contracts and then trying to staff them with whatever bodies they could find.
+This is 2015; we have GitHub, Stack Overflow, job boards for distributed teams, massive numbers of contributors to open source projects.
+Today quality remote workers and companies can find and evaluate each other directly.

 The way I see it a lot of this comes down to synchronous versus asynchronous communication.
 We started with synchronous communication as it was natural and it has a lot of useful properties.
 We